RileySeaburg/Object-Oriented-Programming-Notes/OOP Analysis/Viev-Model.md

             - Object diagram
     - Process view
         - Describes the process of the system and how the communicate with each other.
+        - Helps the stakeholder to understand what needs to happen in the system.
+    - Physical View
+        - Models the execution environment of the system.
+        - Models the software entities of the hardware that will host the entities.
+        - Depicted through deployment diagrams.
+    - Development View
+        - Describes the modules or components of the system.
+        - Helps manage the layers of the system.
+        - Might include packages or libraries.
+        - Provides 2 diagrams for development view
+            - Component Diagram
+            - Package Diagram
+    - Use Case View
+        - All views a dependent on this view.
+        - Illustrates the functionality of the system.
+        - captures the goals of the user in the system
+        - Can be created through diagrams or descriptions.